Happy 1900th birthday, Marcus Aurelius! 🎉

 Palatine Museum, Rome

 His elementary education began in 128 when Marcus reached the age of seven.
 His first teachers were Euphoric, Geminus, and an unnamed tutor.
-Euphoric probably taught him Greek and Geminus Latin, while his tutor was probably charged with his general development.
+Euphoric probably taught him Greek and Geminus Latin, while his tutor was perhaps charged with his general development.
 At the age of twelve, Marcus would have been ready for secondary education under the grammatici.
 He had a series of tutors in oratory and rhetoric, including Diognetus, who was to introduce him to philosophical texts.
-The most eminent of his tutors was Marcus Cornelius Fronto, best known as Fronto, the greatest Latin orator and rhetorician of his time.
+Marcus Cornelius Fronto, best known as Fronto, the greatest Latin orator and rhetorician of his time, was the most eminent of his tutors.
 The pair would become life-long friends and keep in close correspondence for many years afterwards.
 Their surviving letters throw an attractive light on Marcus’ daily routine as a young man and as Caesar.

-In 136, in his fifteenth year, Marcus took on the toga virilis, symbolizing his passage into manhood.
+In 136, in his fifteenth year, Marcus took on the toga virilis, symbolising his passage into manhood.
 Shortly after, Hadrian arranged for his engagement to Ceionia Fabia, the daughter of the respected politician Lucius Ceionius Commodus (soon to become Lucius Aelius Caesar).
 Marcus was then made prefect of the city during the feriae Latinae.
-In the same year, Marcus met Apollonius of Chalcedon, a Stoic philosopher who taught Commodus.
+The same year, Marcus met Apollonius of Chalcedon, a Stoic philosopher who taught Commodus.
 Apollonius would have a significant impact on Marcus and would study regularly with him.
-Like Hadrian, Marcus admired philosophy, a subject that he prized above all and would have the greatest influence on the young man.
-Fronto wanted him to become a rhetorician, but Marcus to become a student of philosophy instead.
+Like Hadrian, Marcus admired philosophy, a subject that he prized above all and would greatly influence the young man.
+Fronto wanted him to become a rhetorician, but Marcus wanted to become a philosophy student instead.

 He studied philosophy intensely, even when he was still a boy.
 When he was twelve years old he embraced the dress of a philosopher, and later, the endurance – studying in a Greek cloak and sleeping on the ground.
 However, (with some difficulty) his mother persuaded him to sleep on a couch spread with skins.
 HA Marcus 2.6